01904 521 936

 • Breakfast, Dinner

-Today, we travel by coach to the fabulous city of Barcelona for a guided tour of the Catalan capital.
-The first location we visit is the spectacular Sagrada Família, Antoni Gaudí's incomplete masterpiece.
-The work of 19th-century architect Gaudí is synonymous with Barcelona, and this cathedral combines his signature style with piercing Gothic and curved Art Nouveau forms.
-Despite being unfinished, La Sagrada Família is a feast for the eyes, full of detail and ornate decorations.
+Today, we travel by coach to Barcelona for a guided tour of the Catalan capital.
+We view the exterior of the spectacular Sagrada Família, Antoni Gaudí's unfinished masterpiece.
+Gaudí's work is synonymous with Barcelona, and this cathedral combines his signature style with Gothic and Art Nouveau forms.
+You could return to see the inside on your free time later in the afternoon (advance booking recommended).

-Gaudí's work can be viewed throughout Barcelona, including on the Passeig de Gràcia, where we find the distinctive curved frontage of the colourful Casa Milà and the fantastical Casa Batlló.
-We make our way to bustling Las Ramblas, a tree-lined boulevard that runs through the centre of Barcelona from Plaça de Catalunya to the waterfront.
+On the Passeig de Gràcia, we see the colourful Casa Milà and the fantastical Casa Batlló.
+We continue to bustling Las Ramblas, a tree-lined boulevard that runs from Plaça de Catalunya to the waterfront.
 Here, on the city's most famous street, we can look out for a colourful mosaic by local artist Joan Miró and the vibrant La Boqueria market.

-Your afternoon is free to explore at your own pace, and you may wish to indulge in some quintessential local cuisine such as paella.
-Afterwards, you could walk through the city's impressive Gothic quarter to the paved Plaça Reial with its towering palm trees, or stop by the Picasso Museum which houses a collection of the artist's finest work.
-With an extensive port and seafront, you may want to take a stroll on the Rambla de Mar walkway towards the beach instead.
+The afternoon is free to explore independently, and you may wish to indulge in some local cuisine.
+You could walk through the Gothic quarter to the paved Plaça Reial with its towering palm trees, or visit the Picasso Museum which houses some of the artist's finest work.
+You may like to take a stroll on the Rambla de Mar walkway beside the beach.
+In the early evening, we return to Roses for dinner.

 Includes